Marine Radar for the Recreational Boater

 Are Your Electronics Compatible with Radar?

 Compatibility is a key question if you’re considering adding radar.
-Many chartplotters and GPS/fishfinder combos including the Garmin echoMAP series, Raymarine Dragonfly Pro, Lowrance Elite, Simrad GO7 or B&G Vulcan are not compatible with radar.
+Many chartplotters and GPS/fishfinder combos including the Garmin echoMAP series, Raymarine Dragonfly Pro, Lowrance Elite, Simrad GO7 and B&G Vulcan are not compatible with radar.

 In general, multi-function displays can operate a radar unit, while smaller or more basic combos—especially those intended for inland fishing applications—cannot.
 That’s why if you’re considering a whole new suite of electronics for your boat, or if you’re thinking of adding radar to your current equipment, you should think about compatibility first.